Manasajagannadan/Life-Insurance-Agent-Bot-API/README.md

 Procedure:
 1. Run the all .py files and check the results
-2. mainly run Advanced_Chatbot_NLP_With_Voice.py file for final results
+2. mainly run Advanced_Chatbot_NLP_With_Voice.py file for final results.

 Thank you.